irmen/cx16shell/README.md

 ## Todo

+- add a command / support for executing .sh shell scripts manually (like the config.sh script now does automatically)
 - add a (external) 'view' command to view images (make it part of the imageviewer project)
 - typing a filename with a known image suffix should launch the 'view' program automatically
 - do the same for sound files including zsm / zcm